Actindo-AG/Documentation/PIM/API/04_Variants.md

 ## Edit a variant

-You can edit a product via API to modify any number of field values at a time.
+You can edit a variant via API to modify any number of field values at a time.
 You can also add attributes to an existing product.

 [comment]: <> (Stimmt das so?
 Use case?)

-**Endpoint**: /Actindo.Modules.Actindo.PIM.Products.save
+**Endpoint**: /Actindo.Modules.Actindo.PIM.VariantSetController.save

+[comment]: <> (Passt das so?
+Edit/save variant unter VariantSetController)

 **Method**: POST